thallatt/PSAND/README.md

 ## A minimal working example

 This example loads our interpolation functions assuming solar composition gas, and a 10 Earth mass core.
 We set the irradiation temperature to 900 K and the total planet mass to 250 Earth masses.
 We integrate equation 5 from Hallatt & Millholland (2025).
-We then plot the entropy as a function of time.
+We then plot the entropy, luminosity, and radius as a function of time.

 ```python
 import numpy as np